 As the weather gets warmer (we hope!), we will be having some P.E lessons outside.
-Please ensure that your child has their P.E kit in school all week so that they are prepared for any timetable changes, and that this includes suitable clothing for both indoor and outdoor activities.
+Please ensure that your child has their P.E kit in school all week so that they are prepared for any timetable changes, and that this includes suitable clothing for both indoor and outdoor activities (including trainers).

-I look forward to meeting you at Parents Evening later in the term, but until then, please get in touch if you wish to discuss any concerns about your child’s progress.
+Please get in touch if you wish to discuss any concerns about your child’s progress or wellbeing.

 It was lovely to see so many parents/carers at our Fairtrade Afternoon.
 The children have put in a huge amount of effort into their Fairtrade projects and were extremely proud to show them off!
 You can see some super examples below.